Texas flies over 120 immigrants to Chicago in expansion of Gov. Greg Abbott’s busing plan

 According to a report by WTTW, a Public Broadcasting Service member TV station in Chicago, city officials there have cracked down on some of the bus drivers coming from Texas, saying they’ve ignored municipal rules on where to drop off the passengers.
 Last week, the city impounded a bus because the driver was not licensed to transport passengers.

-All of the migrants Texas has transported recently crossed the Texas-Mexico border, turned themselves to immigration agents and were released after officials conducted a background check.
+All of the migrants Texas has transported recently crossed the Texas-Mexico border, turned themselves to immigration agents to seek asylum or other immigration relief and were released after officials conducted a background check.

 According to the governor’s office, migrants willingly accept Texas-sponsored transportation and sign a consent waiver.